-8 May 2015 Following his birth to parents in immigration detention, Master X was detained under s 189(1) of the Migration Act 1958 at Wickham Point Alternative Place of Detention.
-8 March 2016 Master X and his family were transferred to community detention.
+9 June 2015 Following his birth to parents in immigration detention, Master X was detained under s 189(1) of the Migration Act 1958 at Wickham Point Alternative Place of Detention.
+23 February 2016 Transferred to community detention.

 Visa applications/case progression